Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 ### Front End

+> The GUI is all about producitivty, comfort, and efficiency.

 Parcel.NExT is a professional and developer-style frontend suitable for distraction-free and productive work.

+Key design guidelines for Parcel.NExT Front-end Node Editor:

+1. Avoid clustering, show only key information
+2. Quick, easy, multidimensional preview of many nodes data.
+3. Everything is a node.
+4. Utilize visual location memory.
+5. Offering node editing, node organization, node execution, node debugging, annotations, real-time collaboration, presentation, and learning, documentation, IDE, refactoring functionalities.

-Node attributes can be selectively exposed as inputs/ouputs and edited either in property panel/window or directly on the node.
+Node attributes can be selectively exposed as inputs/outputs and edited either in property panel/window or directly on the node.

 The frontend also features real-time progress indicator and node highlight for currently executing graph.